 We believe spirituality happens best in community.
-So we’re always looking for ways to connect with each other.
-We have a pretty active meetup group to help us connect.
+We’re always looking for ways to connect with one another.
+We have a pretty active meetup group to help us.
 We do all kinds of groups and service projects together.
 Also, after the lesson, many of us (not just the minister) speak up and say what we think.
-We don’t always agree with the minister, and everybody seems ok with that.
+We don’t always agree with the minister, and everybody seems okay with that.

 3. Un-Churchy Spirituality

 The Christian Church isn’t very healthy these days.
-When we were thinking about how to pursue our spiritual journeys, we didn’t find contemporary church culture all that appealing.
+When we were thinking about how to pursue our spiritual journeys, we didn’t find church culture all that appealing.
 Instead, we looked to ancient Christian practice and wisdom from our own time.
 We hit on a mixture of ancient sacred texts, history, psychology, and science.
 Our lessons are pretty well considered.
-It’s an approach we’ve found refreshing and good for our souls.
+It’s an approach we find refreshing and good for our souls.

 Awareness and sensitivity to the Divine Spirit within us is the center of the spiritual life.
 We teach our children that the Spirit of Jesus is in our hearts.
 As adults, we expand that simple truth to embrace the ancient practices that awaken us to interior spirituality.

 At NRCC, dogma, creed, or orthodoxy aren’t a big deal for us.
 We’re Christian, but to us that means traveling together on our quest for firsthand encounters with the great God-Story.

 We don’t give much attention to making sure people believe the right stuff.
 More important is that we share the journey together and help one another awaken to the Indwelling Spirit of God.